tonytuanabdeen/Agentforce-Podcast/README.md

 > Activate "Marhaba - AI Agent" & also publish the "Marhaba Service" custom site.

-### ⚙️ Episode 08: A2A - The Art of Smart Delegation
+### ⚙️ Episode 08: A2A - The Art of Smart Delegation between AI Agents
 <hr/>

 1. Deploy the **af-A2A-agent2** metadata.